theodoreOnzGit/tuas_boussinesq_solver/examples/ciet_educational_simulator/README.md

 partly to blame.
 Hence, need to increase nusselt numbers within the CTAH/TCHX pipings, and readjust PID controllers.

+- DRACS loop flowrates currently can only be simulated one way because I used absolute flowrates.
+This is a simplification that made coding easier.
+This should change to be able to simulate negative flowrates.

 ## User Interface and User Experience (UI and UX)